PUKAN223/next-test/README.md

 npm i -g bun
 ```

-Then. go to project and run
+Then.
+Go to project and run command
 ```bash
 bun i
 ```